Books Set in Connecticut, New York, New Jersey, Pennsylvania, and Delaware

 The book's narrator is his son Danny as he and his beloved sister Maeve are exiled from the grand house by their stepmother.
 For five decades after being thrown back into poverty, Danny and Maeve return to look at the home from beyond the gates, like checking in on a relative.
 The only thing keeping the siblings moving forward in life is their bond with each other.

-The Book Girls Say… The audiobook is narrated by Tom Hanks, so this is a fabulous listen for anyone who loves a literary family drama!
+The audiobook is narrated by Tom Hanks, so this is a fabulous listen for anyone who loves a literary family drama!
+This novel was a Pulitzer Prize finalist as well as a Goodreads Choice Award nominee for Best Historical Fiction in 2019.

 Carnegie's Maid

-Clara Kelley is thought to be the influence who changed Andrew Carnegie from a ruthless industrialist into what may have been the world’s first true philanthropist.
-She started working for him under the name of an experience Irish maid, but in reality, Clara was a poor farmer’s daughter.
-However, keeping up the ruse is difficult when you don’t know the rules of being a lady’s maid.
+Clara started working for him under the guise of an experienced Irish maid, but in reality, Clara was a poor farmer’s daughter.
+Keeping up the ruse is difficult when you don’t know the rules of being a lady’s maid.

 However, Clara has the resolve of Pittsburgh steel, combined with a fierce instinct for business.
 Soon, she becomes someone that Andrew relies on.
 As they get closer, she knows that being her true self would be too big of a risk to her family.

-The Book Girls Say… Clara Kelley is Marie Benedict’s fictional character, though she’s said to be a composite of several historical figures and based on careful research from the time.
+Clara Kelley is Marie Benedict’s fictional character, though she’s said to be a composite of several historical figures and based on careful research from the time.
 We’re not sure what changed Carnegie’s heart for sure, but the author’s assumption that it was someone close to him seems possible.
-This book is on the shorter side at 283 pages, so great if you have a busy month!

 With the Fire on High